airpair/building-a-2kmo-saas-business-in-a-weekend/post.md

 With Twilio this part took about a day.

+The first step to setting up a system like this is purchasing a few phone numbers from Twilio that you can send a message from.

+One of the errors that can arise is if a phone number sends over a couple hundred texts in a day that are all similar the carrier (AT&T, Verizon, etc.) will think it's spam.
+Therefore you have to cycle through the phone numbers to make sure we don't hit daily rate limits per long code.

+    var client = require('twilio')(accountSid, authToken);

+    client.incomingPhoneNumbers.list(function(err, data) {
+        console.log('number of numbers: ' + data.incoming_phone_numbers.length);
+        if (!err) {
+            if(data.incomingPhoneNumbers.length === 0) {
+                console.log('No Phone Number Available To Send');
+                return res.status(400).json({
+                    error: 'No Phone Number Available To Send' });
+            }
+            var randomNumberLocation = Math.floor(Math.random() * data.incomingPhoneNumbers.length)
+            var fromNumber = data.incomingPhoneNumbers[randomNumberLocation].phoneNumber;

+            ...
+        }
+    }

+You can avoid all of the above by using a 5 digit short codes, but those are $3k/3 months.

+Then there's the rest of the validation and actually sending the message.
+There's a simple regex that can take a phone number in any format that already has the country code it and prepare it for Twilio.

+    var sendNumber = '+' + req.body.number.replace(/[^\/\d]/g,'');

-I had to learn about purchasing phone numbers, cycling through them to make sure we don't hit daily rate limits per long code (5 digit short codes are $3k/3 months), and making sure I had all the right callbacks setup so I could determine the status of a message and react appropriately.
+Next you need to make sure the callback is setup so I could determine the status of a message and react appropriately.
+We attached the User ID to attribute who to charge the SMS to, we also store the SMS ID against that user and their link so we can reference it later.

+    var statusCallback = req.protocol + '://' + req.get('host') + '/message-status/'+doc.user.id;

+Lastly you actually send the SMS

+    client.messages.create({
+            to: sendNumber,
+            from: fromNumber,
+            body: textBody,
+            StatusCallback: statusCallback
+        }, function(err, message) {
+            if (!err) {
+                console.log('Success!
+SMS ID: ' + message);
+            }
+        }
+    }

+Lastly you setup the callback to receive the status of the SMS.
+Using node/express we setup the User to be identified on the way to the Twilio callback.

+    app.route('/message-status/:userId').post(links.messageStatus);
+    app.param('userId', links.user);

+    links.user = function(req, res, next, id) {
+        User.findOne({
+            _id: id
+        }, function(err, user) {
+            if (err) return next(err);
+            if (!user) return next(new Error('Failed to load user ' + id));
+            req.user = user;
+            next();
+        });
+    };

+    exports.messageStatus = function(req, res) {
+        var smsSID = req.body.SmsSid;
+        var smsStatus = req.body.SmsStatus;

+        if(smsStatus === 'sent') {
+            var client = require('twilio')(accountSid, authToken);

+            client.messages(smsSID).get(function(err, message) {
+                if(!err) {
+                    console.log('Found SMS!
+Price: ' + message.price);
+                }
+            }
+        }
+    }

+And with that you have the basic setup ready!

-One lesson we learned here (and cost us a few hundred $$) was that Twilio on an SMS callback isn't guaranteed to send you the cost of that message.
+One lesson we learned here (and cost us a few hundred $$) was that Twilio on an SMS callback that says "sent" or "delivered" it isn't guaranteed to have the cost of that message available.

 At first we assumed they did and passed on the returned value to the customer to pay for their SMS.
 Turns out in small volumes yes you always see the price, but at larger volumes Twilio may say the SMS is sent, but you have to send in another API call later to get the price.
 We found this after a couple weeks and losing some money.

 After all of this we had the Twilio API setup and running and returning the saved SMS back to the phone number.

-### 4) Building the drop in widget
+### 3) Building the drop in widget

 This was (and still is) the trickiest part of the entire process.